Brian Roberts (baseball): College-baseball career

-Roberts enrolled at the University of North Carolina, where he played college baseball for the North Carolina Tar Heels baseball team in the Atlantic Coast Conference (ACC) of NCAA Division I. His father, Mike Roberts, was the head coach of the Tar Heels.
+Roberts enrolled at the University of North Carolina, where he played college baseball for the North Carolina Tar Heels baseball team in the Atlantic Coast Conference (ACC) of NCAA Division I. His father, Mike Roberts, was the Tar Heels' head coach.
 No other Division I baseball program offered Roberts a scholarship.

 During Roberts' freshman year in 1997, he batted .427, with 102 hits, including 24 doubles, and 47 stolen bases.
 His batting average was the second highest in the ACC.
 He was named to the National Collegiate Baseball Writers Association's (NCBWA) Second Team and the Collegiate Baseball Third Team.
-During his sophomore year, he hit .353, with 13 home runs, 49 runs batted in (RBIs), 21 doubles, 63 stolen bases and was named to the NCBWA First Team, The Sporting News Second Team and the Collegiate Baseball Second Team.
-His 63 stolen bases were more than any player in college baseball that year.
-He became the fifth Tar Heel to be named ACC player of the year, and was a first team All-America.
+During his sophomore year, he hit .353, with 13 home runs, 49 runs batted in (RBIs), 21 doubles, 63 stolen bases.
+He was named a first-team All-American by the NCBWA, and second-team All-American by The Sporting News and Collegiate Baseball.
+His 63 stolen bases were more than any college player that year.
+He became the fifth Tar Heel to be named ACC player of the year.
 In 1998, he played collegiate summer baseball for the Chatham A's of the Cape Cod Baseball League.

-Mike Roberts was fired after the 1998 season.
-After the firing, Brian opted to transfer to the University of South Carolina, to continue his college baseball career with the South Carolina Gamecocks baseball team.
+North Carolina fired Roberts' father after the 1998 season.
+After the firing, Roberts transferred to the University of South Carolina, playing for the Gamecocks baseball team.
 Starting at shortstop, Roberts was named the best defensive college player by Baseball America.
-Playing in the Southeastern Conference (SEC), he batted .353, hit 12 home runs, and collected 36 RBI.
-He still owns the school and SEC record for stolen bases in a season with 67.
-He again was named an All-American and was a member of the All-SEC team.
+He batted .353, hit 12 home runs, and collected 36 RBIs.
+He still owns the school and Southeastern Conference (SEC) record for stolen bases in a season with 67 and was named to the All-SEC second team.
+He again was named a second-team All-American.